broadinstitute/viral-workshops/veme-ngs/metagenomics.md

 1. Click the blue DOWNLOAD button to download it to your computer.
 You can then open the downloaded file in a browser to view.
 2. If you have the gcloud API installed in a command line environment, copy and paste the `gsutil cp` command to your terminal and it will download the file that way.
 3. Click on "View this file in the Google Cloud Storage Browser".
-  a.
-This opens not the file, but its parent directory in a web browser for Google Cloud buckets.
+4. This opens not the file, but its parent directory in a web browser for Google Cloud buckets.
 This directory will contain many other files, but look for the link to the file you were looking for originally (LongBoat.kraken2.krona.html), and click that.
-  b.
-This leads to an "Object details" page with information and several links for this particular file.
+5. This leads to an "Object details" page with information and several links for this particular file.
 Click the "Authenticated URL" link.
 This will open the krona plot in your web browser.

 Repeat the above steps for all four results to open in separate tabs.